KungumapriyaaMKP/InfosysSpringboard/README.md

 Aswini here, who is doing data preprocessing, do they upload the cleaned dataset???

 Varshitha here,i will upload it by 6pm today.

+ok, u said that u have completed the preprocessing so that's y i said, ok upload it soon.